Doernbecher Children's Hospital

 Inherited Metabolic Disorders

-• The only program in Oregon with complete care for inherited metabolic disorders.
+• The only program in Oregon with full care for inherited metabolic disorders

-• Specialists including doctors, nurse practitioners, metabolic dietitians and genetic counselors.
+• Specialists who include doctors, nurse practitioners, metabolic dietitians and genetic counselors

-• A team approach to diagnosis and long-term treatments.
+• A team approach to diagnosis and long-term treatment

-• A Metabolic Food Room where you can pick up foods and formulas that are part of the treatment for these conditions.
+• A Metabolic Food Room with foods and formulas for these conditions

 Understanding inherited metabolic disorders

-Who has metabolic disorders?
 As a group, inherited metabolic disorders affect about one in 2,000 people.
-But even the most common types are very rare, affecting about one in 20,000 people.
-The least common types affect only one or two of every million people.
+But single types of metabolic disorders are rare.
+The most common types affect about 1 in 20,000 people.
+The least common types affect 1 or 2 of every million people.

 Symptoms of metabolic disorders

-Symptoms can begin before a baby is born or a few weeks after birth.
+Symptoms can begin before birth or a few weeks after.
 Sometimes symptoms don’t appear until late childhood or adulthood.

-With some metabolic disorders, symptoms occur only after a person has certain foods, drinks or medications.
-Symptoms may also follow minor illnesses or when a person doesn’t eat or drink enough.
+With some metabolic disorders, symptoms occur only with certain foods, drinks or medications.
+Symptoms may also follow minor illness or when a child doesn’t eat or drink enough.

 • Sleepiness and lack of energy